DFE-Digital/education-benchmarking-and-insights/documentation/quality-assurance/release-test-plans/00011_release-test-plan.md

 ## Introduction

-This plan defines the approach for testing release `2024.11.2`, covering all functional, non-functional, and regression testing necessary.
+This plan defines the approach for testing release `2024.11.2`, covering all functional testing necessary.

 Ensure that enhancements, and bug fixes in `2024.11.2` are functioning as expected without adversely impacting existing functionality.

 ## Scope

 **In-scope:**
 - Enhancements
   - Aggregation of contextual data for whole Federation.